DARIAH-DE/TopicsExplorer/README.md

 # DARIAH Topics Explorer
 This application introduces an **user-friendly topic modeling workflow**, basically containing text data preprocessing, the actual modeling using [latent Dirichlet allocation](http://www.jmlr.org/papers/volume3/blei03a/blei03a.pdf), as well as various interactive visualizations.

-> If you do not know anything about Topic Modeling or programming in general, this is where you start.
+> If you do not know anything about topic modeling or programming in general, this is where you start.

 ## Getting started
 Windows and macOS users **do not** have to install additional software, except the application itself: